I made a special Birthday Dinner for my lovely wife last night – and one of her favorites too – Chinese Pepper Steak.

-- Slice mushrooms into strips - saving stems for another use
+Slice mushrooms into strips - stems can be saved for another recipe

-- Marinate mushrooms in a shallow dish using 2 Tbs Soy Sauce and 1 Tbs Mirin
+Marinate mushrooms in a shallow dish using 2 Tbs Soy Sauce & 1 Tbs Mirin

-- Mix all sauce ingredients together and whisk until blended
+Mix all sauce ingredients and whisk until blended

-- Preheat wok over high heat until drop of water sizzle
+Preheat Wok over high heat (until a drop of water sizzles)

-- Add garlic, ginger, and a few tablespoons of water and stir fry until fragrant - 1-2 minutes
+Add garlic, ginger, and a few tablespoons of water and stir fry until fragrant (about 1-2 minutes)

-- Add mushrooms and marinade and stir fry until liquid has evaporated
+Add mushrooms and the marinade and stir fry until the liquid has evaporated

-- Remove mushrooms from wok and add onions and peppers
+Remove mushrooms from wok, and add onion and peppers

-- Add mushrooms back into wok and mix thoroughly
+Add mushrooms back into wok and stir thoroughly